mathesar-foundation/mathesar-wiki/docs/community/gsoc/applicant-guide.md

 # Applicant Guide

+!!! warning

+    Mathesar is not participating in GSoC 2024.
+This guide was for GSoC 2023.

 ## Getting Started

 If you're interested in applying to be a GSoC Contributor for the Mathesar project, please follow this guide.
 Thank you in advance for your interest, time, and any contributions you make!